dannyhope/uxbrighton/_site/Readme.md

 **IMPORTANT**: Any changes you commit will be immediately visible on the site.
 Please preview your changes first.

-## How to run the site locally
+## Run the site locally

 Running a local version of the UX Brighton website requires a few more steps:

 - You will need [Jekyll](http://jekyllrb.com/).
 If you've not worked with Jekyll before, follow the [quick start guide](http://jekyllrb.com/docs/quickstart/),
 - Ensure you have all the [dependencies](http://jekyllrb.com/docs/installation/) installed first.

+In the terminal type:
+cd /Users/dannyhope/Dropbox/UX\ Brighton\ \(private\)/Repos/uxbrightonn
+jekyll serve -w

+## Domain stuff

+The following domains point to uxbrighton.org.uk, the canonical domain.
+This is set at the 123-reg control panel.

+uxbri.org	→ uxbrighton.org.uk
+uxbri.com	→ uxbrighton.org.uk
+uxbri.co.uk	→ uxbrighton.org.uk

+Subdomains are set at panel.dreamhost.com

+Subdomains for conferences are forwarded to folders thus:

+2010.uxbrighton.org.uk → uxbrighton.org.uk/2010
+2011.uxbrighton.org.uk → uxbrighton.org.uk/2011
+2012.uxbrighton.org.uk → uxbrighton.org.uk/2012
+2013.uxbrighton.org.uk → uxbrighton.org.uk/2013
+2014.uxbrighton.org.uk → uxbrighton.org.uk/2014
+2015.uxbrighton.org.uk → uxbrighton.org.uk/2015

+When a conference page is the homepage, should we just show it at the root or at the permalink?